 1) Choose a business structure

 When starting a business, an owner must decide what type of entity it will be.
 The entity type determines which tax forms a business needs to file.
 Owners can learn more about business structures here.
-The most common forms of businesses are:
+The most common forms of business are:

 - Sole Proprietorships